-Book Of The Year Judges
+Book of the Year Award Judges

 It is a great privilege to have such a wealth of of talent, knowledge, and professional practice and industry experience in our judging panel.
 Our panels of judges sit for 2 year-long terms, within the category of their known speciality.
 They volunteer their time from the very moment the first books arrive on their doorstep, reading every entry and meeting at regular intervals throughout the year.
 Without their dedicated passion and attention to excellence in children’s literature, our annual Book of the Year Awards would not be the success they are today.